staruth0/reepls-web/brainstorm.md

 - Relative position of the editor (check css) so that it does not gover navbar means that we cannot see the + and move block commands
 - Edtior doaways: bubble menu, toolbar, the + & move, image/vid dialog (hidetoolbar),

+-On click the communique expand and can be read; click another and this one closes

+- clean adding thumnail image

 - Find way to ovveride shadcn styles in editor
 - Reactions should show on click
 - voice stuff should be grouped